4-6-2: United States

 When these proved insufficiently stable for high speed service, the road ordered the 1200 class of 4-6-2 Pacifics, which were two cylinder simplex engines weighing 220000 lb and fitted with 69 in coupled wheels on unusually long axle centers.
 Immediately upon their arrival on the property, their drive wheels were swapped with the 79 in drivers off the earlier Prairie types, which became fast freight locomotives.
 These would wind up in branch line service, where they were very successful and ultimately outlasted the Pacifics.

 The Santa Fe ordered additional Pacific types of both four cylinder balanced compound and two cylinder simple types in seven classes through 1914.
 These gradually increased to 276500 lb and invariably rode on 73 in drivers.
 The simple types tended to run conservative pressures at 170 to 175 psi, while the compounds ran at 220 to 175 psi.
 The early examples used a firebox grate of 54 sqft, but the last few classes had larger grates of 57.6 sqft.
 All of these were considered light Pacifics by the road, and there were a few engines of orphan classes as well.
 Some of these were scrapped as compounds, but most were rebuilt with two 23+1/2 × 28 in simple cylinders and 220 psi operating pressure.

 The railroad began scrapping these in 1932, but regretted it during the massive traffic of World War II.
 Two were semi-streamlined for a brief period during 1939.
 They hauled varied passenger trains and saw occasional duty in local freight and helper service.
 All were out of service by 1955.
 They initially served on the western portion of the Santa Fe system, west of La Junta, Colorado, where the line traversed the Rocky Mountains.
 4-4-2 Atlantic types were generally used on the Great Plains.
 Later, as passenger cars grew to 85 feet (26m) in length and gained weight due to all-steel construction, Pacifics would replace the Atlantic types in the east and the western stretches would be served by new 4-8-2 Mountain and 4-8-4 Northern types.

-These engines were not dissimilar to the USRA Light Pacifics introduced during World War I, but differed in certain respects.
-The Santa Fe, like most large United States railroads, was accustomed to custom-designing their own power and refused to buy USRA designs during the ill-fated nationalization of the United States railroads under Wilson.
+These engines were similar to the USRA Light Pacifics introduced during World War I, but differed in certain respects.
+The Santa Fe, like most large United States railroads, was accustomed to custom-designing their own power and refused to buy USRA designs during the nationalization of the United States railroads under Wilson.
 This era, however, did allow many smaller railroads to modernize their fleets and it also saw the rise of the USRA Heavy Pacific.
 The Pennsylvania K-series served as a prototype for these, but they differed in important aspects such as the PRR's Belpaire fireboxes.